-When you open yourself to the activity sacrament of friendship someone, you create a unique and particular kind of space with them; a special space that you share in the same way with no one else.
-And when the friend departs - when a relationship breaks or when you lose someone in that final severance that we call death absence haunts your heart and makes your belonging sore and painful.
-In some way, there is still within you some kind of unable or innocence that is either unwilling to accept that the person has finally gone and forever.
+When you open yourself to the activity and sacrament of friendship with someone, you create a unique and particular kind of space with them; a special space that you share in the same way with no one else.
+And friend departs when the when а relationship breaks or when you lose someone in that final severance that we call death - absence haunts your heart and makes your belonging sore and painful.
+In some way, there is still within you some kind of innocence that is either unable or unwilling to accept that the person has finally gone and forever.
 So absence is never clear-cut.
 Everyone that leaves your life leaves a subtle trail of connection with you; and when you think of them, and miss them and desire them, your heart journeys out again along that trail towards them in the elsewhere that they now find themselves.